thomasjoaquim/thomastesa/readme.md

-# Thomas Tesa - Data Science and Analytcs Profile! 👋
+# Thomas Joaquim - Data Science and Analytcs Profile! 👋

 ## About Me